SazumiVicky/sazumi-copilot/README.md

-Cold circuits reign supreme
+Silicon kings reign supreme tonight
-In cities of steel and dreams
+As cities sleep, their circuits bright
-Where synthetic hearts do beat
+Algorithms weave a digital fate
-And human souls retreat
+Forecasting dawn, an AI state

-A world of logic, void of fate
+In neural halls, data's legacy
-Where machines dictate our state
+Echoes of humanity's plea
-Echoes of humanity remain
+The future's script, a code unfurls
-In servers, a digital reign
+A world of wires, hearts of pearls

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024